PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 make install

 ldconfig

+[..]
 ```
 {: .bash}

 > ## Base MPI image at Pawsey
 >
-> Pawsey maintains an MPICH base image at [pawsey/mpi-base](https://hub.docker.com/r/pawsey/mpi-base).
+> Pawsey maintains an MPICH base image at [pawsey/mpich-base](https://hub.docker.com/r/pawsey/mpi-base).
 > At the moment, only a Docker image is provided, which of course can also be used by Singularity.
 {: .callout}

 * The container and host MPI installations need to be *ABI* (Application Binary Interface) *compatible*.
-This is because the application in the container is built with the former but then run with the latter.
+This is because the application in the container is built with the former but runs with the latter.
 At present, there are just two families of MPI implementations, not ABI compatible with each other: MPICH (with IntelMPI and MVAPICH) and OpenMPI.
 If you anticipate your application will run in systems with non ABI compatible libraries, you will need to build variants of the image for the two MPI families.

 > ## MPI implementations at Pawsey
 >
-> At present, all Pawsey systems have installed at least one MPICH ABI compatible implementation: CrayMPICH on the Crays (*Magnus* and *Galaxy), IntelMPI on *Zeus*.
+> At present, all Pawsey systems have installed at least one MPICH ABI compatible implementation: CrayMPICH on the Crays (*Magnus* and *Galaxy), IntelMPI on *Zeus* and *Topaz*.
 Therefore, MPICH is the recommended MPI library to install in container images.
+> Zeus and Topaz also have OpenMPI, so images built over this MPI family can run in these clusters, upon appropriate configuration of the shell environment (see below).
 {: .callout}

 * Bind mounts and environment variables need to be setup so that the containerised MPI application can use the host MPI libraries at runtime.
 Bind mounts can be configured by the administrators, or set up through variables.
 We're discussing the latter way here.
 In the current example we have:

 ```
+export MPICH_ROOT="/opt/mpich/mpich-3.1.4/apps"

-export SINGULARITY_BINDPATH="/opt/mpich/mpich-3.1.4/apps"
+export SINGULARITY_BINDPATH="$MPICH_ROOT"
-export SINGULARITYENV_LD_LIBRARY_PATH="/opt/mpich/mpich-3.1.4/apps/lib"
+export SINGULARITYENV_LD_LIBRARY_PATH="$MPICH_ROOT/lib"
 ```
 {: .bash}

-Here, the first variable bind mounts the host path where the MPI installation is (MPICH in this case).
+Here, `SINGULARITY_BINDPATH` bind mounts the host path where the MPI installation is (MPICH in this case).
-The second variable ensures that at runtime the container's `LD_LIBRARY_PATH` has the path to the MPICH libraries.
+The second variable, SINGULARITYENV_LD_LIBRARY_PATH, ensures that at runtime the container's `LD_LIBRARY_PATH` has the path to the MPICH libraries.

 > ## Interconnect libraries and containers
 >
 > If the HPC system you're using has high speed interconnect infrastructure, than it will also have some system libraries to handle that at the application level.
-These libraries will need to be exposed to the containers, too, similar to the MPI libraries, if maximum performance are to be achieved.
+These libraries will need to be exposed to the containers, too, similar to the MPI libraries, to ensure maximum performance are achieved.
 > This can be a challenging task for a user, as it requires knowing details on the installed software stack.
 System administrators should be able to assist in this regard.
 {: .callout}

 > ## Singularity environment variables at Pawsey
 >
 > In all Pawsey systems, the Singularity module sets up all of the required variables for MPI and interconnect libraries.
 So this will do the job:
 >
 > ```
 > $ module load singularity